Find out more about our Chief Executive, Directors and Board of Trustees, who lead Alzheimer Scotland's vital work.

 Diane has extensive experience shaping and delivering business change programmes incorporating cultural change, new business processes and technologies.
 She is passionate about people and supporting people through change personally and professionally.

 Her work with Alzheimer Scotland stems from her own mum being diagnosed with Alzheimer's Disease aged just 54.
 Diane has been a Committee Member of the National Dementia Carer's Action Network (NDCAN) since 2011 and works alongside her colleagues to help ensure that carers become an integral part of the planning and implementation of health and social care policy and practice.
-Diane is married to David and has son, Austin.
+Diane is married to David and has a son, Austin.

 Joanna is a retired Social Worker with over 40 years’ experience in local authority adult services, working primarily in mental health, adult protection and services for older people.
 She has a particular interest in human rights and equality issues.
 She was a carer for her mum who had Dementia and has been a committee member of NDCAN for 3 years.
 She campaigns to raise awareness, improve practice and services, and for carers to be seen as equal partners in care.
 She represented NDCAN on the Fair Dementia Commission and has also been involved in training for Dementia Champions and Ambassadors.
 Joanna is also a panel member in the Childrens Hearing system.